7 Minute Read

 But when you find a home you really love, it can be easy to let emotion cloud your vision.
 Before you know it, you’re paying out the nose for all that warm and fuzzy.
 Of course, it doesn’t help that most mortgage options hide long-term costs behind low monthly payments.

-That’s why it pays to do your homework.
+That’s why it pays to do your homework and have all your mortgage questions answered.

 The 30-Year ARM (Adjustable Rate Mortgage)